ZhouQiangwei/MethHaplo/README.md

-## Methyhaplo: Combining Allele-specific DNA Methylation and SNPs for Haplotype Assembly
+## MethyHaplo: Combining Allele-specific DNA Methylation and SNPs for Haplotype Assembly

 DNA methylation is an important epigenetic modification that plays a critical role in most eukaryotic organisms.
 Parental alleles in haploids may exhibit different methylation patterns, which can lead to different phenotypes, and even different therapeutic and drug responses to diseases.
 However, there is currently no suitable software to obtain accurate DNA methylation haplotype results to our knowledge.
-To address this issue, we developed a new method, Methyhaplo, for haplotype assembly with allele-specific DNA methylation and SNPs from whole-genome bisulfite sequencing (WGBS) data.
+To address this issue, we developed a new method, MethyHaplo, for haplotype assembly with allele-specific DNA methylation and SNPs from whole-genome bisulfite sequencing (WGBS) data.
 Our results showed that the haplotype assembly with allele-specific DNA methylation and SNPs was ten times longer than that with just SNPs.
-Moreover, Methyhaplo could integrate WGBS-Seq and Hi-C to obtain the better haplotype results.
+Moreover, MethyHaplo could integrate WGBS-Seq and Hi-C to obtain the better haplotype results.

-## This is a README file for the usage of Methyhaplo.
+## This is a README file for the usage of MethyHaplo.
 ------

 ## REQUIREMENTS